-215. George Washington also had to face smallpox when it was used as a weapon by the British against him during the Revolution.
-During the earlier French and Indian War, the British proposed the use of smallpox against Indian populations hostile to the British.
+205. George Washington also had to face smallpox used as a weapon by the British against him during the Revolution, in the Boston area for example, and his wife Martha survived inoculation from the disease.
+During the earlier French and Indian War the British even proposed the use of smallpox against Indian populations hostile to the British.
 Smallpox earlier had devastated Aztec and Inca empires affected by the Spanish and Portuguese, as well as Indian populations on the American East Coast.
-In Europe, hundreds of thousands died annually from the disease, known as the "speckled monster."
+In Europe hundreds of thousands died annually from the disease, known as the "speckled monster."